American Eskimo Dog

 Eskies have the stellar reputation of being one of the easiest dogs to train.
 In fact, during the days of traveling circuses, American Eskimo dogs were a staple of the highly entertaining trained dog acts.
 As with all dogs, early socialization and puppy training classes are important.
-You can start training your Eskie the day you bring them home.
+You can (and should!) start training your American Eskimo puppy the day you bring him home.

-Like all dogs, they respond best to positive reinforcement with ample praise, lots of treats, or their favorite toy.
+Like all breeds, American Eskimo dogs respond best to positive reinforcement with ample praise, lots of treats, or their favorite toy.
 Get them used to leash walking early as well.
 Because they're so eager to please their humans, it won't be long before your Eskie wants to put on a show and demonstrate their skills to the family whenever prompted.

 With access to a veterinarian and quality nutrition, American Eskimo dogs can enjoy a long, healthy, and happy life.
 They often reach 15 years without any serious health problems; however, owners should be aware of some genetic health problems that Eskies can inherit.

-Two of the most common health risks associated with American Eskimo dogs are hip dysplasia, which can cause your dog's thigh bone not to fit properly in their hip joint, and progressive retinal atrophy, which is the deterioration of the retina over time.
-Because both of these conditions are genetic, make sure your breeder presents health clearances from both of your Eskie puppy's parents.
-If you adopt your Eskie and don't have past health records, make sure your vet runs the standard knee, blood, and eye exams to screen for any potential health problems.
+According to the American Eskimo Dog Club of America, two of the most common health risks associated with American Eskimo dogs are hip dysplasia, which can cause your dog's thigh bone not to fit properly in their hip joint, and progressive retinal atrophy, which is the deterioration of the retina over time.

-By the late 19th century, the beautiful white coats on German spitzes attracted the attention of traveling circuses that were traversing the nation, and because of their high intelligence and trainability, they quickly became the star of many circuses' dog acts, the AKC writes.
-Families watched in awe as these majestic-looking dogs jumped through hoops and easily followed the commands of ringmasters.
+By the late 19th century, the beautiful white coats on German spitzes attracted the attention of traveling circuses that were traversing the nation, and because of their high intelligence and trainability, they quickly became the star of many circuses' dog acts, according to the breed club.
+Families watched in awe as these majestic-looking dogs jumped through hoops and easily followed the cues of ringmasters.
 This led to widespread popularity of the breed throughout the early 1900s.

-When anti-German sentiment started building as the United States entered into World War I, American owners of the German spitz started calling their dogs American spitzes and then eventually American Eskimo dogs, and the AKC credits a spitz breeding kennel in Ohio for the rebrand.
+When anti-German sentiment started building as the United States entered into World War I, American owners of the German spitz started calling their dogs American spitzes, and then eventually American Eskimo dogs.
 Despite what their name suggests, American Eskimo dogs have nothing to do with the Indigenous group of people that inhabit Eastern Siberia, Alaska, and northern Canada.
 It's believed the dog's snow-colored coat led to the misnomer.